 I always took pictures of my finished paintings.
 I set the painting at home in the right place, I waited for good light and took a photo.
-But this was true when it comes to artwork painted in a different than botanical style and those painted with other techniques.
+But this was true when it comes to artwork painted in a different than botanical style and those painted with other mediums, like oils.
 Unfortunately, when you take a photo of a precise botanical painting, it’s rarely good.
-The problem that always appears is a background that is never white.
+It doesn’t even have to be a painting in a botanical style.
+If it’s just a watercolor painting it’s quite difficult to take a good photo of it.
+The problem that always appears is a background that is never white (if it’s a botanical painting).
 It always has a blue vignette and it does not look good.
 And we care, after all, about nice and clean background.
 Taking a photo of a botanical painting is not the best solution.
+The problem with other paintings (not in a botanical style) is also that some parts are usually in focus, other parts are blurry and usually there is always a vignette around the paintings, because the entire painting is not lit evenly, especially if it’s big.

 However, this does not mean that taking pictures is bad at all.
 It is good, but in my opinion, in one case: when we take pictures of the stages of a painting, showing at the same time, for example, a palette or a workplace.
 Pictures of details of a painting taken from different angles always look very good, and we certainly won’t get this effect with a scanner.
 However, if you want to publish your painting on the web or (most importantly) make its reproductions – scanning will be irreplaceable.

-One day I was already annoyed by this blue vignette in the photo.
-It is possible to get rid of it in the graphics program, although it is a very arduous work and the effect is not always what we would expect.
-Besides, we also run the risk that even if we remove the background nicely, the object itself will be blurred in some places, because that’s how it is with photos.
-I decided to give it a go and take my finshed botanical painting to the printing office to scan it professionaly.
+One day I was annoyed by that blue vignette in the photo.
+It is possible to get rid of it in Photoshop, although it is a very arduous work and the effect is not always what we would expect.
+Besides, we also run the risk of getting blurry shapes in some places, even if we remove the background nicely.
+I decided to take my finished botanical painting to the printing office and have it scanned professionaly.

 Take a look at how big difference is between a photo and a scan.